kopiczko/pingdom-operator/README.md

 $ kubectl apply -f deployment.yaml
 ```

+Operator will also create a Third Party Resource upon start.

 ## Building

 Build the Go binary and Docker image.
 Developed using Go 1.7 and Kubernetes